pefarrell/pefarrell.github.io/index.md

   </figure>
 </p>
 <p>2024-09-15: I will serve on the prize committee for the <a href="https://people.cs.uchicago.edu/~ridg/prizes/langtangenprize.pdf">Langtangen Prize</a> on the foundations of numerical simulation technology.</p>
 <p>2024-08-13: A new paper is up on arXiv about <a href="https://arxiv.org/abs/2408.17390">high-order discretizations for the Stokes-Onsager-Stefan-Maxwell equations describing multicomponent flow</a>, with Aaron Baier-Reinio.
+Update: accepted in SISC.
   <figure>
   <img src="{{site.url}}/images/sosm-2024-09.png" alt=""/>
   <figcaption>A simulation of a device for the microfluidic mixing of benzene and cyclohexane.
 The volume is coloured by the mole fraction of benzene, and its isosurfaces are shown.
 Streamlines of the benzene velocity field are also displayed.</figcaption>